 Lung Cancer clinical trials.

 Research and drug discovery is moving very fast for some cancers.
-Some of the treatment under study may be better than the standard of care.
+Some of the treatments being investigated may be better than the standard of care.
 That is why it is important to know all your options.
 Clinical trials are research studies that evaluate whether a new drug, treatment, or combination of treatments is safe, effective and possibly better than what is commonly being used.
 Almost all cancer drugs used today by patients were tested and made available through clinical trials.

 For many people, particularly those whose cancer has not responded to standard treatments, a clinical trial may be the best available treatment option.